pchaberski/cars/documentation/4_results.md

 For the experiments, entire training subset from Stanford Cars Dataset was used for training, and *test* subset was used for validation.
 There is no additional hold-out testing set so it has to be taken into account that the final accuracy estimate might be somehow biased.

-To limit hyperparameter space for best model search, some assumptions were made at the beginning:
+To limit hyperparameter space for the best model search, some assumptions were made at the beginning:

 - network is trained from scratch, without using any pretrained weights
 - input image size is 227x227 (this assumption results from initial tests on SqueezeNext [[6]](5_references.md#Gholami_2018) where this is a minimum image size and all other architectures available in [`arch_dict.py`](https://github.com/pchaberski/cars/blob/master/models/arch_dict.py) can handle such image size.
 For GhostNet, minimum image size is 224x224)